 If you didn’t know, I’m all about saving money in every way possible while still living a meaningful life.
 However, I have learned over the years that just because something is “cheap” doesn’t necessarily mean it’s a good idea to buy it.

-While I would love to take credit for this post, in reality, my wife is the one who influenced me to understand the importance of spending a little more money on “quality clothing” in order to save money overall.
-Actually, I can hear her saying “I told you so” as I write this.
+While I would love to take credit for this post, in reality, my wife is the one who influenced me to understand the importance of spending a little more money on “quality clothing” to save money overall.
+Actually, I can hear her saying, “I told you so,” as I write this.
 Either way, I’m willing to admit that I was wrong when it comes to cheap clothes.

 Generic Clothes Can Be Too Expensive

 When I first started working as a detective in an office, I needed to go shopping and buy brand new business clothes.
-For the previous ten years, I had worn a uniform and never really needed to buy business clothes.
-And, since I was cheap I usually just wore my uniform to court instead of going in a shirt and tie.
+I had worn a uniform for the previous ten years and never really needed to buy business clothes.
+Since I was cheap, I usually just wore my uniform to court instead of wearing a shirt and tie.

 I remember the day like it was yesterday.
 I went to Costco and bought a bunch of business shirts and pants.
 Why?
 Because they were much cheaper than going to a name brand store and getting fitted for brand name clothes.

 Now don’t get me wrong, I love Costco because most of their stuff is high quality.
 However, if you’re looking to impress a boss and get clothing that will fit well and last a long time, Costco is not the place to go.
 I learned this the hard way.

 My Experience With Cheap Generic Clothing